FrancisBanville/ms_interpreting_probabilities/README.md

 ## Pairwise interactions: the building blocks of ecological networks

-Local and metawebs, like any type of network, are made of nodes and edges that can be represented at different levels of organization and precision.
+Local and metawebs, like any type of network, are made of nodes and edges that may be represented at different levels of organization and precision.
 The basic units of ecological networks are individuals that interact with each other (e.g., by predation in food webs, @Elton2001Animal), forming individual-based networks (@Melian2011EcoDyn).
 The aggregation of these individuals into more or